 Your cervical cancer screening can be combined with the rest of your annual exam.

-A small brush or swab will then be used to get a sample of cervical cells that can be sent to a lab to be analyzed.
+A small brush or swab will then be used to get a sample of cervical cells to be sent to a lab for analysis.
 The lab will be able to see if the cervical cells show pre-cancerous changes or if they are perfectly healthy.